scala/scala-lang/_posts/2021-12-16-state-of-log4j-in-scala-ecosystem.md

 More information can be found [in this StackOverflow answer](https://stackoverflow.com/a/27451672/1829647).

-Like in sbt, you can force an upgrade of transitivie dependencies of log4j using `<dependency>` entries:
+Like in sbt, you can force an upgrade of transitive dependencies of log4j using `<dependency>` entries:

 ```xml
 <dependency>